-- (2) - The fair value of each of the Company's investments is determined in good faith using significant unobservable inputs by the Adviser in its role as "valuation designee" in accordance with Rule 2a-5 under the 1940 Act, pursuant to valuation policies and procedures that have been approved by the Company's board of directors (the "Board"). - (3) All debt investments are income producing, unless otherwise noted.
+The fair value of each of the Company's investments is determined in good faith using significant unobservable inputs by the Adviser in its role as "valuation designee" in accordance with Rule 2a-5 under the 1940 Act, pursuant to valuation policies and procedures that have been approved by the Company's board of directors (the "Board").
+All debt investments are income producing, unless otherwise noted.
 Equity and warrant investments are non-income producing, unless otherwise noted.
+(3)

-Percentages are based on net assets as of December 31, 2022. - (4) (5) - The Company generally acquires its investments in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
+Percentages are based on net assets as of December 31, 2022.

+(4) (5) The Company generally acquires its investments in private transactions exempt from registration under the Securities Act of 1933, as amended (the "Securities Act").
 These investments are generally subject to certain limitations on resale, and may be deemed to be "restricted securities" under the Securities Act.

+(6) Investment is held through our Taxable Subsidiary (See Note 1).

+(7) (8) Non-accrual investment.

-Investment is held through our Taxable Subsidiary (See Note 1). - (6) - (7) Non-accrual investment - 1.0% of interest payable in cash.
-9.0% of interest payable in cash or paid-in-kind at borrower's election. - (10) - 15.0% of interest payable in cash or paid-in-kind at borrower's election.
+1.0% interest rate payable in cash.
+9.0% interest rate payable in cash or paid-in-kind at borrower's election.
+15.0% interest payable in cash or paid-in-kind at borrower's election.
+(9)